 Effective representation in this area requires fluency across all five frameworks.
 A typical pregnancy matter will involve at least two statutes and often three or four.
 The strategic question is not which law applies but how to combine the strongest claims under each.

-The PUMP Act expanded existing lactation accommodation requirements under the Fair Labor Standards Act.
+The PUMP Act expanded existing lactation accommodation requirements under the Fair Labor Standards Act, codified at 29 U.S.C.
+Section 218d.
 Effective December 29, 2022 (with a private right of action available since April 28, 2023), it requires most employers to provide reasonable break time and a private space that is not a bathroom for an employee to express milk for one year after the child's birth.
 The space must be functional, shielded from view, and free from intrusion.
+PUMP Act retaliation claims proceed under the FLSA's anti-retaliation provisions at 29 U.S.C.
+Section 215(a)(3) (Varney v.
+Health Carousel, LLC, 2025 WL 2605783 (S.D.
+Ohio 2025)).
+Employers satisfy the PUMP Act by providing break times that align with the employee's stated requests and a private place to pump (Newell v.
+Cardiovascular Clinic of Western Tennessee, P.C., 2025 WL 3210366 (W.D.
+Tenn.
+2025)).
 Some agricultural and transportation workers are subject to different rules.
 For more, see our overview of the PUMP Act.

 The FMLA provides 12 weeks of unpaid, job-protected leave per 12-month period for prenatal care, pregnancy-related serious health conditions, childbirth, and bonding with a new child.
 It applies to employers with 50 or more employees within a 75-mile radius and covers employees who have worked at least 12 months and 1,250 hours.
 Health insurance continues on the same terms during leave.
 For pregnancy and parental leave specifically, see our FMLA pregnancy leave guide.